feroult/yawp-site/guides/api/actions.md

 ### Over Collection

-Also, an action be called over a single entity or over a collection.
-For an action over a collection, don't specify an IdRef argument in the method signature.
+An action can also be over a collection of entities.
+To create an action over a collection, don't specify an IdRef argument in the method signature.

 Note that you can specify an IdRef only if you are targeting a __@ParentId IdRef__.
 In that case, it will